J4keFr0mStatef/The_Accu-Rack/AccurackVenv/Accurack1/README.md

 ### Circuit ###

 ### Known Bugs ###
+- For some reason, dispite being a clear day in the middle of a desert, it will recommend a raincoat in Las Vegas.

+### Fixes ###
-- Recommendation of coat does not change until the coat is removed
+- Recommendation of coat does not change until the coat is removed (FIXED)

-- Changing cities with coats on the rack will sometimes cause a crash
+- Changing cities with coats on the rack will sometimes cause a crash (FIXED)

-- The coats are only recommended for Fahrenheit
+- The coats are only recommended for Fahrenheit (FIXED)

+- Overall speed of the accurack was improved from earlier versions, but it caused few bugs with recommendations (FIXED)

+### Features to be Added ###
+- An automatic refesh feature that will refresh the weather info to stay up to date.
+- The ability to change Google accounts to link with the Google calendar.